AOMediaCodec/libavif/README.md

 is a child CMake project, the appropriate CMake target must already exist by the time libavif's CMake scripts are executed.

-### Static Builds
+### Libyuv Dependency

-When set to `LOCAL`, these libraries and the other dependencies will be pulled locally by CMake to known-good versions.

-To override a local dependency version or to use a custom build of a dependency, first run the associated script in the `ext/` subdirectory.
+Libyuv is an optional but strongly recommended dependency that speeds up color space conversions.
+It's enabled by default with a value of `SYSTEM`, so it's expected to be installed on the system.
+It can either be built locally instead by using `-DAVIF_LIBYUV=LOCAL` or disabled with `-DAVIF_LIBYUV=OFF`.

 ### Tests

 A few tests written in C can be built by enabling the `AVIF_BUILD_TESTS` CMake option.

-The remaining tests can be built by enabling `AVIF_BUILD_TESTS` and setting `AVIF_GTEST` to `SYSTEM` or `LOCAL`.
+The remaining tests require [GoogleTest](https://github.com/google/googletest), and can be built by enabling `AVIF_BUILD_TESTS` and setting `AVIF_GTEST` to `SYSTEM` or `LOCAL`.

-Fuzzing test instructions are also provided in `ext/oss-fuzz/README.md`.
+Additionally, fuzzing tests require [fuzztest](https://github.com/google/fuzztest), see also fuzzing test instructions in `ext/oss-fuzz/README.md`.

-### Command Lines
+### Build Command Lines {#build-command-lines}

 The following instructions can be used to build the libavif library and the `avifenc` and `avifdec` tools.